smparekh/camel-example-servlet-rest-tomcat/README.txt

 This example shows how to use Servlet REST to define REST endpoints in Camel routes using the Rest DSL

-This example is implemented in both the Java and XML DSLs.
-By default the Java DSL is in use.
+This example is implemented in the Java DSLs.
-You can change this in the src/main/webapps/WEB-INF/web.xml file

-For Java DSL the routes are defined in Java code, in the org.apache.camel.example.rest.UserRouteBuilder class.
+For Java DSL the routes are defined in Java code, in the org.apache.camel.example.rest.RestRouteBuilder class.
-And for XML DSL the routes are define in XML code, in the src/main/resources/camel-config-xml.xml file.

 You will need to package this example first: mvn package